-If you are like me, when you evaluate new software you are looking for specific features.
-You wonder: “How will this software take care of “X”?
-Or, “Can it help me with “Y”.
+If you’re like me when you evaluate new software, you’re looking for specific outcomes.
+You wonder: “How will this software take care of X?
+Can it help me with Y?”.

 When we set out to develop modern financial and retirement planning software, we didn’t know what would make it good.
 So, we asked our customers.

-“All that data entry takes me too long”
+“All that data entry takes me too long.”

 “It takes me hours to develop financial projections”

-“Clients don’t understand 50-page reports (their eyes glaze over…)”
+“Clients don’t understand 50-page reports… their eyes glaze over.”

-“I can’t run quick what-if scenarios with a client in my office”
+“I can’t run quick what-if scenarios with a client in my office.”

 Creating what-if scenarios is immensely useful.
-Not only do they show the impact of a client’s decisions but they help the client understand the consequences of these decisions and how they may impact their lifestyle at retirement.
-If you cannot efficiently run what-if scenarios with a client, this will set you back in time spent on additional client meetings and client satisfaction may suffer.
+Not only do they show the short-term impact of a client’s decisions, but they help the client understand the consequences of these decisions to their lifestyle in retirement.
+Often, these scenarios can also uncover previously unknown and undiscovered client goals.

 - As a result, client meetings are easier to conduct, run more smoothly and are more enjoyable.

-- Clients tend to be more satisfied with the planning process as they gain more understanding and clarity about their financial matters.
+- Clients tend to be more satisfied with the planning process as they gain understanding and clarity about their financial matters.

 Did you notice the recurring theme?

-Want to spend less time and do more for your clients?
+Do you agree?
+Do you want to spend less time and do more for your clients?